invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 read and follow the documentation for installing a third party model not currently included among InvokeAI's default list.

-Currently InvokeAI **only** supports "diffuser" style ControlNet models.
+Currently InvokeAI **only** supports 🤗 Diffusers-format ControlNet models.
 These are folders that contain the files `config.json` and/or `diffusion_pytorch_model.safetensors` and `diffusion_pytorch_model.fp16.safetensors`.
 The name of the folder is